apify/apify-docs/sources/platform/storage/dataset.md

 ### Rate limiting {#rate-limiting}

-The rate limit for pushing data to a dataset through the [API](/api/v2#/reference/datasets/item-collection/put-items) is capped at _200 requests per second_ for each dataset, a measure to prevent overloading APify servers.
+The rate limit for pushing data to a dataset through the [API](/api/v2#/reference/datasets/item-collection/put-items) is capped at _200 requests per second_ for each dataset, a measure to prevent overloading Apify servers.

 For all other dataset [API endpoints](/api/v2#/reference/datasets) , the rate limit is _30 requests per second_ for each dataset.